heroku/java-workbook/README.md

 Java on Heroku Workbook
 =======================

-This workbook will walk you through the steps to build Java applications that can run on the Heroku Cloud.
+This workbook will walk you through the steps to build Java applications that can run on Heroku.
 Before you get started there is some terminology that will be helpful to know.

 PaaS - "Platform as a Service" is a general term for managed environments that run applications.